Ozone depletion: Antarctic ozone hole

 Meanwhile, analysis of ozone measurements from the worldwide network of ground-based Dobson spectrophotometers led an international panel to conclude that the ozone layer was in fact being depleted, at all latitudes outside of the tropics.
 These trends were confirmed by satellite measurements.
 As a consequence, the major halocarbon-producing nations agreed to phase out production of CFCs, halons, and related compounds, a process that was completed in 1996.

 Since 1981 the United Nations Environment Programme, under the auspices of the World Meteorological Organization, has sponsored a series of technical reports on the Scientific Assessment of Ozone Depletion, based on satellite measurements.
 The 2007 report showed that the hole in the ozone layer was recovering and the smallest it had been for about a decade.

-The 2010 report found, "Over the past decade, global ozone and ozone in the Arctic and Antarctic regions is no longer decreasing but is not yet increasing.
+A 2010 report found, "Over the past decade, global ozone and ozone in the Arctic and Antarctic regions is no longer decreasing but is not yet increasing.
 The ozone layer outside the Polar regions is projected to recover to its pre-1980 levels some time before the middle of this century.
 In contrast, the springtime ozone hole over the Antarctic is expected to recover much later."

 In 2012, NOAA and NASA reported "Warmer air temperatures high above the Antarctic led to the second smallest season ozone hole in 20 years averaging 17.9 million square kilometres.
 The hole reached its maximum size for the season on Sept 22, stretching to 21.2 million square kilometres."
 A gradual trend toward "healing" was reported in 2016 and then in 2017.
 It is reported that the recovery signal is evident even in the ozone loss saturation altitudes.

 The hole in the Earth's ozone layer over the South Pole has affected atmospheric circulation in the Southern Hemisphere all the way to the equator.
 The ozone hole has influenced atmospheric circulation all the way to the tropics and increased rainfall at low, subtropical latitudes in the Southern Hemisphere.